Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You will have surgery, but need RFA to treat the tumor area to help prevent excess bleeding during surgery.

-Cryoablation uses a needle to send extreme cold to an area of cancer cells.
-Your health care provider may advise cryoablation if 1 or more of the below applies to you:
+Your healthcare provider may advise cryoablation if 1 or more of the below applies to you:

 Your tumor is smaller.

 You have only 1 kidney and you need to keep your kidney.